-Inspired by Sir Ernest Shackleton’s legendary Antarctic expeditions as well as epic crossings of Drake’s Passage, the facility will feature 4-D effects such as arctic blasts, rough waves and snow, and physical elements such as ice crevasses.
+Inspired by Sir Ernest Shackleton’s legendary Antarctic expeditions as well as epic crossings of the Drake Passage, the facility will feature 4-D effects such as arctic blasts, rough waves and snow, and physical elements such as ice crevasses.
 The building’s exterior will evoke a tabular iceberg.
 The habitats will ensure an optimal environment for the penguins’ welfare and encourage wild behavior, from diving and porpoising to nesting and rearing young.

 Special recognition opportunities are available for larger investments.
 Please contact Tricia Brosnahan at (248) 336-5728 to learn more.